axeluhl/sailing-analytics/wiki/projects/race-map-tracks-loading-and-caching.md

 Furthermore, if a user switches back and forth between different detail types for the tail color, detail values already loaded will be dropped and replaced by other detail values for another detail type because currently the ``FixesAndTails`` cache currently stores the detail values within the ``GPSFixDTO`` objects and there can only be one detail value per fix.

+### ``RaceMap.updateBoatPositions(...)`` and Out-of-Order Responses

+The call to ``updateBoatPositions`` by the two callback handlers for the quick and slow position requests both aim to adjust the tails based on the new results received.
+They compute the new time range to visualize with the tail based on the ``Timer`` time point at the time the data request was constructed.
+However, with out-of-order responses, a request made earlier may arrive later than a request for a newer time point.
+The slow request would then move the tail backwards in time while processing its response.

 ### Incorrect Implementation of ``FixesAndTails.searchMinMaxDetailValue``

 When moving backwards in time, fixes may be added to a competitor's tail that are older than the oldest fix part of the tail so far.
 However, ``FixesAndTails.searchMinMaxDetailValue`` uses ``lastSearchedFix+1`` as a start index to search for new min/max values.
 This will then not find extreme values that became part of the tail in ``FixesAndTails.updateTail(...)`` which manages ``firstShownFix`` and ``lastShownFix`` but not ``lastSearchedFix``.
 Furthermore, ``lastSearchedFix`` seems to be assumed to be inclusive by ``searchMinMaxDetailValue``, but ``mergeFixes(...)`` inserts the minimum insert index of new fixes added.
 This may even be before the tail, and then searching for extreme values potentially before the visible tail.